About the Clean Energy Ministerial

 Bringing Together the World’s Key Clean Energy Market Leaders

-Participating governments account for 80 percent of global greenhouse gas emissions and 90 percent of global clean energy investment.
+Together, the 23 countries and the European Commission that are members of the CEM account for about 90 percent of global clean energy investments and 75 percent of global greenhouse gas emissions.
 They also fund the vast majority of public research and development in clean energy technologies.
 They are the world’s leading installers of wind turbines and solar photovoltaics as well as the primary markets for emerging options such as carbon capture and storage.
 They are also the world’s major producers and purchasers of key energy-consuming products such as automobiles, televisions, and other appliances.
-The 23 governments participating in CEM initiatives are Australia, Brazil, Canada, China, Denmark, the European Commission, Finland, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Norway, Russia, South Africa, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States.
+Current CEM members are Australia, Brazil, Canada, China, Denmark, the European Commission, Finland, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Norway, Russia, Saudi Arabia, South Africa, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States.

 Improving Policy and Expanding Deployment of Clean Energy Technologies